heipizhu4/osu-qualifiers-autoref/README.md

 - Creates match automatically
 - Extra mp commands
   - Invite all players with `>invite`
-  - Auto tactical timeout with `>mear`
+  - Auto tactical timeout with `>timeout`
+  - Close the lobby automatically with `>close`
 - Automatic scorekeeping
 - Auto start matches when players are ready
-- Every match starts with Elevator music
+- Every match starts with your own Elevator music
+- As many runs as you'd like!

 ## Configuration
 Before running osu!autoref, you'll need to fill out some configuration.